lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 # Project SAAAD:<br /> Scalable Adaptive Auto-encoded Anomaly Detection

+Prepared by Hakan Persson and Raazesh Sainudiin for Combinet AB

 Project SAAD aims to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
 Specifically, the problem has these complexities: